openshift/golang-ex/README.md

 ============================

 This is a sample Golang web application for OpenShift v3 that use the [beego](http://beego.me/) framework.
-This sample use official Docker [golang](https://registry.hub.docker.com/u/library/golang/) image for the build without any modification to the image or sample itself.
+This sample uses official Docker [golang](https://registry.hub.docker.com/u/library/golang/) image for the build without any modification to the image or sample itself.

 This example was copied from the official [beego samples](https://github.com/beego/samples) repository.

-If you'd like to install it, follow [these directions](https://github.com/openshift/golang-ex/blob/master/README.md#installation).
+If you'd like to install it, follow [these instructions](https://github.com/openshift/golang-ex/blob/master/README.md#installation).

 The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.